AmonMunyai/alx-system_engineering-devops/0x00-shell_basics/README.md

 # 0x00-shell_basics

 ## 0-current_working_directory
-Print's the absolute path name of the current working director.y
+Print's the absolute path name of the current working directory.

 ## 1-listit
 Display's the contents list of your current working directory.